FernandoUCI/Python-Refresher/README.md

-# Pyton Refresher for Working with Clickstream Data
+# Python Refresher for Working with Clickstream Data
 Instructor: Fernando Rodriguez

 The Python Refresher Jupyter Notebook quickly reviews some key concepts for working with Clicksteam data.